LogoLogo

 Hide the SQL pane.
 This gives you more room to examine query results.
 To do this, at the top of your workspace click .
 Click it a second time to re-display the SQL pane.

-Hide the lefthand (Catalog and Stores) pane.
+Hide the lefthand (Database and Stores) panes.
 This gives you more horizontal screen real estate and creates a cleaner, more expansive workspace.
 To do this, at the top of your workspace click .
 Click it a second time to re-display the lefthand pane.

 When activated, the icons display in color – for example, .